 The main goal is to deepen the student’s understanding of working as an artist in international contexts and establish a culture of long-term international collaboration with high-quality partners.
 Being part of an inspiring international community with extensive networks supports the core duty of arts education – to help students develop versatile perception skills, a critical way of thinking and an independent form of expression.

-In 2021–2025, the Saastamoinen Foundation will support the following initiatives: residencies for Academy of Fine Arts alumni, a mentorship programme for students, a visiting professor programme, Keynote lectures, a discussion series named Ac/kademie Talks, and an exchange programme for doctoral students and researchers engaged in artistic research.
+The project period 2021-2025 supports the following initiatives: residencies for Academy of Fine Arts alumni, a mentorship program for students, a visiting professor program, Keynote lectures, an online conversation series Ac/kademie Talks, and an exchange programme for doctoral students and researchers engaged in artistic research.

 Our residency programmes, aimed at the alumni of the Academy of Fine Arts, support post-graduate studies of visual artists in high-quality residences abroad in periods ranging from 3 to 12 months.
-Put programme partners are SPACE Art + Technology in London, ISCP – International Studio & Curatorial Program in New York, Jan van Eyck Academie in Maastricht, LIFT – Liason of Independent Filmmakers in Toronto and Cove Park and Scottish Sculpture Workshop in Scotland.
-In addition, it is possible to receive a grant to Rijksakademie van Beldeende Kunsten in Amsterdam, if a graduate from the Academy of Fine Arts is selected to its residency programme.
+Our programme partners are SPACE Art + Technology in London, ISCP – International Studio & Curatorial Program in New York, Jan van Eyck Academie in Maastricht, LIFT – Liason of Independent Filmmakers in Toronto and Cove Park and Scottish Sculpture Workshop in Scotland.
+In addition, it is possible to receive a grant to Rijksakademie van beeldende kunsten in Amsterdam, if a graduate from the Academy of Fine Arts is selected to its residency program.

-The next call for Ecologies in the Making: Sculpting Futures residency programme in Scotland will open at the end of the year 2022.
-The residency calls for Jan van Eyck, SPACE and LIFT has closed for 2022 and the next call will be announced in spring 2023.
-The call for ISCP is open 18 March – 18 April 2022.
+The call for applications to Ecologies in the Making: Sculpting Futures residency program in Scotland and for the ISCP residency in New York is open 13 October – 13 November 2022.
+The residency calls for Jan van Eyck, SPACE and LIFT have closed for 2022 and the next calls will be announced in spring 2023.
+Rijksakademie van beeldende kunsten accepts applications yearly through an open call closing on 1 October.

 International mentoring programme